The Heat (film): Plot

 FBI Special Agent Sarah Ashburn is an expert federal criminal investigator in New York City.
-She is disliked by other agents for her uptight and arrogant personality.
 Her supervisor, who is considering her for promotion, assigns her to a mission in Boston.
-She meets Boston Police Department Detective Shannon Mullins, who is skilled but loudmouthed, foul mouthed and hot-headed.
-The two women's professional styles clash horribly during their attempt to interrogate a local drug dealer.
+She meets Boston Police Department Detective Shannon Mullins.
+Their professional styles clash during their attempt to interrogate a drug dealer as well as their personality traits.
 Ashburn reluctantly agrees to work with Mullins.
+While Ashburn comes across as a level-headed professional, Mullins approaches every hassle in a hot-headed way with boorish manners which puts off Ashburn.

-Ashburn and Mullins tail a local nightclub manager to his business, Club Ekko, and place a bug on his phone to get information on a drug lord named Simon Larkin.
+Ashburn and Mullins tail a nightclub manager to his business, Club Ekko, and place a bug on his phone to get information on drug lord Simon Larkin.
 Leaving the club, Ashburn and Mullins are confronted by DEA Special Agents Craig and Adam, who have been working the Larkin case for months.
-The women discover a surveillance video in the DEA agents' van showing that Mullins' brother, Jason, recently released from prison whom Mullins had sent him, appears to be connected to Larkin.
+A surveillance video in the DEA agents' van shows that Mullins's brother, Jason, whom Mullins had herself busted for drug-crimes and has recently been released from prison, appears to be connected to Larkin.

-Ashburn convinces Mullins to go to her parents' home to ask Jason for information on Larkin.
-The whole family is angry with Mullins for arresting her brother, but Jason tips Mullins off about the body of a murdered drug dealer.
+Ashburn convinces Mullins to visit her parents' home to ask Jason for information on Larkin.
+The family is angry with Mullins for arresting her brother, but Jason tips Mullins off about the body of a murdered drug dealer.
 Chemicals on the victim's shoes lead the women to an abandoned paint factory, where they witness a drug dealer being murdered by Julian Vincent, second-in-command of Larkin's organization.
-They apprehend Julian after a confrontation with the nightclub manager, but get no information on Larkin's whereabouts, despite Mullins threatening to shoot Julian's genitals.
+They apprehend Julian, but get no information on Larkin's whereabouts.

 The women spend the evening bonding in a bar.
-A drunk Ashburn reveals that her foster child's past is to blame for her bad attitude.
-The next morning Ashburn discovers that she has given her car away to one of the bar patrons, but when he starts the car, it explodes.
+A drunk Ashburn reveals that her history as a foster child is to blame for her bad attitude.
+The next morning Ashburn discovers that she has given her car away to a bar patron, but when he starts the car, it explodes.

 Julian has escaped from custody and intends to harm Mullins' family, so Mullins moves them into a motel.
-Jason tries to join the Larkin organization in an attempt to help Mullins solve the case.
+Jason tries to join the Larkin organization in to help Mullins solve the case.
 He gives her a tip about a drug shipment coming in.
 Despite Mullins' reluctance, Ashburn calls in the FBI, which discovers that it is only a pleasure cruise ship.
 Larkin shoots Jason for informing the FBI about the supposed drug shipment.
 Jason is rendered comatose.
 Mullins and Ashburn fall out, with Mullins vowing to bring her brother's attacker to justice.
-They reconcile after arresting several drug dealers as they try to ascertain Larkin's whereabouts.
+They reconcile after arresting several drug dealers while trying to ascertain Larkin's whereabouts.